F.W. de Klerk, South African Nobel Prize winner for opening government, dies at 85

 Youngest leader

-Born in Johannesburg on March 18, 1936, Frederick Willem de Klerk was the youngest chief executive in South African history when he took power in 1989.
+Born in Johannesburg on March 18, 1936, Frederik Willem de Klerk was the youngest chief executive in South African history when he took power in 1989.
 His predecessor, P.W.
 Botha, was a deeply conservative leader and former defense minister who fit firmly into the traditional mold of Afrikaner heads of state.

 At first glance, Mr. de Klerk did as well.
-His father, Jan de Klerk, was a cabinet minister in the original National Party government that took power in 1948 and implemented apartheid, codifying long-standing racial repression and disenfranchising Blacks as non-citizens.
+His father, Jan de Klerk, was a cabinet minister in the original National Party government that took power in 1948 and implemented apartheid, codifying long-standing racial repression and disenfranchising Blacks as noncitizens.
 The younger de Klerk’s uncle, Johannes Strijdom, was prime minister in the 1950s.

 Descendants of Dutch, French and German colonists who first settled in the southern tip of Africa in 1652, Afrikaners developed their own language, culture and shared sense of grievances, embodied in the platform of the National Party.
 They saw themselves as a “White tribe in Africa” — both a chosen people and yet a uniquely vulnerable minority in their own homeland, in which they and other Whites constituted about 15 percent of the population.